 CCNM is recognized by the Government of Canada as a designated learning institution (DLI) for study permit purposes.
 Our DLI number is O19305338292.
 International applicants must comply with Immigration, Refugees and Citizenship Canada's admissibility requirements and must obtain a study permit.
 Study permit applicants should expect to complete a medical exam and/or a security check prior to entering Canada.
 International students are encouraged to apply for admission to CCNM as soon as possible so that they can allow ample processing time for their study permit application.
-Please be advised that it is still possible to obtain student visas during the COVID-19 pandemic.
+CCNM will not retain or withhold an International Student's passport.
+Study Permit, or similar document under any circumstances.
+CCNM only requires a copy of student's study permit.